kdamoah/sql-project/README.md

 ORDER BY SalesLastName ASC;

-**Question 7**: Construct a query to show the salespeople’s first name and the average annual income of their customers as “Average Income” in your result.
-(HINT: You do not need to include a criterion for Purchase in this query)
+**Question 7: Construct a query to show the salespeople’s first name and the average annual income of their customers as “Average Income” in your result.
+(HINT: You do not need to include a criterion for Purchase in this query)**

 SELECT SalesFirstName, AVG(AnnualIncome) AS 'Average Income' FROM Encounter